 First of all, I just want to give a big thanks to Charity for allowing me the opportunity to be a guest blogger and to have the chance to share my ideas with a larger audience. ¡Muchas gracias, OC Blog!

-Now, let’s get to those cute, little guys up there!
+Now, let’s get to those cute, little guys!
 The other day I ran across an amazing blog called Crafts by Amanda where Amanda Formaro transformed simple, ordinary bottle caps to adorable, fun monsters.
 Although I’m a fourth grade teacher, I was determined to make them with my students and turn them into a great learning experience in math.

 So, here’s what I did: